 But, why is visibility so valuable?

-I’ve seen time and time again that increased visibility across the supply chain can help your company enhance their customers’ experience.
+We’ve seen time and time again that increased visibility across the supply chain can help your company enhance their customers’ experience.
 This is achieved by their improved ability to make faster, smarter, and more strategic business decisions that lead to better customer outcomes.

 - Make smart real-time business decisions